Magic Jack Customer Service

 Substitutes for Magic Jack Customer Service

-Magic Jack was formerly named as an Editor’s Choice at CNET, and has worked well for hundreds of thousands of customers.
+Magic Jack was formerly named as an Editor’s Choice at CNET, and has worked well for millions of customers.
 Unfortunately, there are thousands of other customers who curse the day they began using Magic Jack.

-Perhaps the most bothersome aspect of Magic Jack is its customer service, or lack thereof.
-Customer Service Scoreboard rated Magic Jack’s customer service as abysmal, giving it only 30 points out of a possible 200.
+Perhaps the most bothersome aspect is Magic Jack customer service, or lack thereof.
+Customer Service Scoreboard rated Magic Jack customer service as abysmal, giving it only 30 points out of a possible 200.
 Support groups have sprung up on the Internet to address problems as users encountered them, but it’s difficult and time-consuming to hunt all over the Internet looking for those resources, so I’ve listed a few of them below:

-- Magic Jack has a Frequently Asked Questions page on their web site to answer some questions you may have, but this information relates to the buying decision (can I port my current phone number to magicJack, is 911 supported, etc.)
+- Magic Jack Customer Service has a Frequently Asked Questions page on their web site to answer some questions.
+This information relates relates primarily to the buying decision, however.
+Can I port my current phone number to magicJack, is 911 supported, etc.

 - Magic Jack also offers the ability to chat with a Live Agent via chat on their web site.
-As long as your questions are basic, commonly answered questions, you may have some luck with this feature.
+As long as your questions are basic, common questions, you may have some luck with this feature.

 - Many users have encountered more complex problems while using Magic Jack, and have turned to forums such as the “unofficial Magic Jack support forum” or a similar forum which discusses more general VoIP issues, broadband DSLReports.com.

 There are many other online resources which can help fill the void left by the nearly non-existent Magic Jack customer service.

 Calls that Won’t Connect

 One of the most common complaints about Magic Jack is that its advertising leads consumers to believe they can make free phone calls anywhere in the United States and Canada – which is not entirely true.
 Bear with me for a couple paragraphs while I outline some of the billing practices of the telephone industry.